thegetty/cultural-heritage-mass-atrocities/content/part_2.md/11_al-sabouni.md

 ---
 title: The Lost Heritage of Homs: From the Destruction of Monuments to the Destruction of Meaning
-sub_title: The Lost Heritage of Homs
+short_title: The Lost Heritage of Homs
 label: 11.
 weight: 26
 type: essay